Login to Complete an Application or to Access Judging Panel

 For more detailed information click here.
 Applications received AFTER 11:59 EST on March 6, 2019 WILL NOT BE REVIEWED or CONSIDERED for participation.

-Leading through Education, Advocacy & Resistance with our Neighbors (LEARN)
+Leading through Education, Advocacy & Resistance with our Neighbors (LEARN): Trauma Informed Advocacy

-Leading with Education, Advocacy & Resistance with our Neighbors (LEARN) is the SUSTAIN Wellbeing COMPASS Coordinating Center’s most intensive strategy for supporting organizations with transforming organizational practice with the goal to build knowledge, capacity and expertise in a particular topic.
-Each cohort of LEARN will be centered on a different content area, with the first cohort of LEARN focusing on harm reduction-related philosophy and service delivery.
-Participating organizations must demonstrate a commitment to embodying and implementing harm reduction philosophy and practices in their organizations, and possess the foundational leadership and infrastructure to lead and support associated organizational changes.
+Leading with Education, Advocacy & Resistance with our Neighbors (LEARN) is one of SUSTAIN Wellbeing COMPASS Coordinating Center’s strategies for supporting organizations with transforming organizational practice with the goal to build knowledge, capacity and expertise in a particular topic area.
+Each cohort of LEARN is centered on a different content area, with the third cohort of LEARN focusing on trauma informed advocacy and policy developed in collaboration with the Black Futurists Group.
+Participating organizations must demonstrate a willingness to integrate trauma informed advocacy, public policy, and political education, into all aspects of their programs; and cultivate integration of directly impacted communities in this work in collaboration with their organization.
 Four to six organizations will be selected for each cohort.

 If you have questions about any of the Community Investment opportunities,